 I make huge batches of Trail Mix and I’m going to give you my general formula below and a video at the end where I actually make a batch for you.

-You can store your Trail Mix in a plastic Rubbermaid type of container or in a Ziploc bag.
+You can store your Trail Mix in a glass storage type of container or in a Ziploc bag.

-- One part nuts (any variety; we like a mix of peanuts and cashews, but I also like to use mixed nuts)
+- 1 cup nuts (any variety; we like a mix of peanuts and cashews, but I also like to use mixed nuts)

-- One part dried fruit (raisins, dried cranberries, blueberries, or any other fruit, banana chips, etc.)
+- 1 cup dried fruit (raisins, dried cranberries, blueberries, or any other fruit, banana chips, etc.)

-I like to buy most of my ingredients in bulk at Sam’s Club, but sometimes get items at Aldi or at the grocery store.
+When I plan to make trail mix, I like to buy most of my ingredients in bulk at Sam’s Club.
+Sometimes, I do get items at Aldi or at the grocery store.
 You can buy end-of-season candy clearance to use in Trail Mix to save a buck or two.

 Make up a big batch and keep it in the cabinet for quick snacks!
 It’s good to take to work with you or in the car when you get the mommy munchies.